 Diana Taylor is currently Vice Chair of Solera Capital LLC.
 She previously served as managing director at Wolfensohn Fund Management L.P., a strategic consulting and investment firm.
 Prior to Wolfensohn, she served as New York State superintendent of banks and chairwoman of the New York State Banking Board.
 Before her government service, she worked in the private sector as vice president for KeySpan Energy and as an investment banker with Smith Barney, Lehman Brothers and Donaldson Lufkin & Jenrette.
 Diana serves on the boards of Citigroup, Brookfield Asset Management and Sotheby's.
 She also serves on several charitable boards.
 She chairs the boards of Accion and Hudson River Park Trust.
 Other board memberships include the New York Women’s Foundation, the YMCA of Greater New York, Dartmouth College, the Mailman School of Public Health, the International Women's Health Coalition, and the Mayo Clinic.
 She is also a member of the Council on Foreign Relations and the Economic Club of New York.
 She earned her AB from Dartmouth College, her MBA from the Columbia School of Business, and her MPH from the Mailman School of Public Health at Columbia.

-Ron Hoge is a venture advisor for New Enterprise Associates and serves as a director and consultant to several cleantech startups in the San Francisco Bay Area.
-He is currently chairman and CEO of Pinnacle Engines, Inc. a new ultra-efficient, low emission internal combustion engine company.
+Ron Hoge serves as a director and consultant to several clean tech startups in the San Francisco Bay Area.
+He is currently Chairman of Pinnacle Engines, an ultra-efficient, low emission internal combustion engine design company.
 Mr. Hoge has over 40 years of business experience with executive leadership roles in seven different companies on three continents from Fortune 500 firms to venture-backed startups.
-He was president of Cummins Brasil S.A, president and chief executive officer of Onan Corporation (now Cummins Power Generation), president and chief executive of Magnetek, and president of a $1.5 billion aerospace division of Allied Signal.
-Since 2000, he has focused his leadership efforts on a variety of venture-backed startups.
+He was President of Cummins Brasil S.A, President and Chief Executive Officer of Onan Corporation (now Cummins Power Generation), President and Chief Executive of Magnetek, and President of a $1.5 billion aerospace division of Allied Signal.
 Mr. Hoge has served on a dozen public and non-profit boards over the years.
-In the non-profit world, he is currently a trustee at the San Francisco Asian Art Museum and a trustee of the EARTH University Foundation.
-Mr. Hoge has a BA in mathematics from Amherst College and an MBA in marketing from Stanford University.
-He speaks Portuguese from his many years living in Brazil.
+In addition to ACCION, he is a Trustee of the EARTH University Foundation and on the Board of the Population Media Center .
+Mr. Hoge has a BA in Mathematics from Amherst College and an MBA in Marketing from Stanford University.
+He speaks Portuguese from his years living in Brazil.

 Phillip leads RIESE & Others, an investment vehicle in which he focuses on growth stage companies in FinTech and Data Analytics globally.
 He frequently serves on the board of directors or as a mentor and advisor to portfolio company CEOs and their management teams.
 In a separate practice, he and his wife Tracey provide strategic facilitation to help leadership teams capture or create opportunities for growth, respond to competitive challenges, and set strategic priorities.
 Prior to RIESE & Others, Phillip spent 18 years at American Express, retiring in 1998 as President of the Consumer Card Group and Chairman of American Express Centurion Bank.
 Before American Express, Phillip was division executive in charge of the Merchant Processing Business at Chase.
 Prior to banking and credit cards, he consulted to and held executive positions in the clothing and textile industry.
 He holds a joint degree in textile engineering and economics from the University of Leeds, an MBA from the University of Cape Town, and a Masters Degree in Management from MIT.